deislabs/mystikos/BUILDING.md

 ## Building from source

 Mystikos *must* be built on **Ubuntu 18.04**.
-This is a limitation of [Open Enclave SDK](github.com/openenclave/openenclave).It may be compiled with or without SGX capability.
+This is a limitation of [Open Enclave SDK](github.com/openenclave/openenclave).
+It may be compiled with or without SGX capability.

 ## Install the prerequisites

 ```
-sudo apt update && sudo apt upgrade
+sudo apt update
 sudo apt install -y git make libmbedtls-dev docker.io
 sudo systemctl start docker
 sudo systemctl enable docker && sudo chmod 666 /var/run/docker.sock